GSA/digitalgov.gov/content/news/2016/06/2016-06-03-help-search-engines-to-help-you-how-seo-friendly-url-structure-can-boost-your-rankings.md

 ---

 Have you ever wished you could get inside the mind of Google?
 To figure out what makes its search engine tick? {{< legacy-img src="2016/05/600-x-400-Search-results-concept.-Brain-and-icons-in-flat-style-VMasterArt-iStock-Thinkstock-518857148.jpg" alt="Search results concept.
-Brain and icons in flat style" caption="" >}}
+Brain and icons in flat style" caption="VMasterArt, iStock, Thinkstock" >}}

 How great it would be if that were easy to do.